KBNLdataservices/public-docs-staging/index.md

 You can use this site to test and preview the contributions (typically .md files) you made on the the ```gh-pages``` branch of the staging repo at [https://github.com/KBNLdataservices/public-docs-staging](https://github.com/KBNLdataservices/public-docs-staging/tree/gh-pages).

-Once you have tested & previewed your contributions and you think they are OK, you can submit them (via a pull request with a dedicated branch) to the production repo at [https://github.com/KBNLdataservices/public-docs](https://github.com/KBNLdataservices/public-docs/tree/gh-pages).
+Once you have tested & previewed your contributions and you think they are OK for production, you can submit them (via a pull request with a dedicated branch) to the production repo at [https://github.com/KBNLdataservices/public-docs](https://github.com/KBNLdataservices/public-docs/tree/gh-pages).

-Once your submission has been approved by the admins of the production repo, you will them in the  production site at [https://kbnldataservices.github.io/public-docs](https://kbnldataservices.github.io/public-docs).
+Once your submission has been approved by the admins of the production repo, you will see them in the  production site at [https://kbnldataservices.github.io/public-docs](https://kbnldataservices.github.io/public-docs).

 ## Related subsite and repo - blog & general pages